AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 While BW emphasizes continuous model expansion over averaging, there are cases where averaging predictions over competing Bayesian models is reasonable.

----

 ### Comparing a Large Number of Models
 When faced with many candidate models, the goal is often to find a simpler model with comparable predictive performance to a more complex, expanded model.

 <div class="red-box">
-  <strong>Key Warning:</strong>
+  <strong>Warning:</strong>
-  Selecting one model based solely on minimizing cross-validation error risks overfitting and suboptimal choices.
+  <li> Selecting one model based solely on minimizing cross-validation error risks overfitting and suboptimal choices. </li>
 </div>

 **Projection Predictive Variable Selection:**